cfarkas/variants2genes/README.md

 >sudo apt-get install bedtools

-### Obtaining and installing up-to-date SAMtools, bcftools and htslib (version 1.9 for every package)
+### Obtaining and installing up-to-date SAMtools, bcftools and htslib (version 1.9)
 Old samtools version will not work.
 Users needs to install version up to date of these three packages (please see http://www.htslib.org/download/).
 This can be accomplish downloading every package, decompressing it and doing the following:
 ```
-cd samtools-1.x    # and similarly for bcftools and htslib
+cd samtools-1.9    # and similarly for bcftools and htslib
 sudo ./configure --prefix=/usr/local/bin
 sudo make
 sudo make install